-- 3. To be eligible to be read/written from/to a stream, an object's class must be declared as implementing Serializable.
+- a) The class ObjectInputStream builds on an InputStream, and supports a method readObject() (as well as methods for reading primitive types) - b) The class ObjectOutput builds on an OutputStream, and supports a method writeObject() (as well as methods for writing primitive types) - 2.
+To be eligible to be read/written from/to a stream, an object's class must be declared as implementing Serializable.
 The Java language takes care of creating the code necessary to actually read and write the object. - D. There is a lot more involved here than might first appear, because objects can contain references to other objects.

-Example: Suppose we stored registration information about courses using a structure like this:
+Example: Suppose we stored registration information about courses using a structure like this (simplified form what we used earlier in a lab)